 Jon wrapped up his Ph.D. in Environmental Geography at TSU in December 2010.
 He recently accepted an Assistant Professor position in the Department of Geography at Central Washington University in Ellensburg, WA. and has just completed a large scale consulting project with National Geographic with a movie titled The Wildest Dream involving Mount Everest (see recent publications page).

-When he isn’t hard at work on projects at the University or training in Colorado’s backcountry, Jon can be found involved with his other passion, climbing the world’s highest mountains, which have included standing atop three of the world’s seven continental summits: Elbrus, Russia in 2005, Denali, Alaska in 2009, and Aconcagua, Argentina in 2010 to go along with his 15 summits of Mount Rainier from 2008 to 2011.
+When he isn’t hard at work on projects at the University or training in Colorado’s backcountry, Jon can be found involved with his other passion, climbing the world’s highest mountains, which have included standing atop five of the world’s seven continental summits: Elbrus, Russia in 2005, Denali, Alaska in 2009, Aconcagua, Argentina in 2010 and 2014, Everest in 2012, and Kilimanjaro in 2014 to go along with his 21 summits of Mount Rainier from 2008 to 2016.